“That just made matters worse!”

 Organisations exist in response to dynamic market and/or social needs.
 They are a complex interaction of processes, people and systems.
 They are dynamic.
 Feedback loops, where effects affect causes abound.
 You can’t look at things as a static, linear set of cause and effects.
 This leads to poor decisions, unintended consequences and wasted resources.

 Using refined facilitation techniques and sophisticated modelling tools, Enzyme can help bring understanding and insight to support your decision making.
-Applying the principles of System Thinking, we build simple, yet immensely powerful simulation models which can be used to:
+Applying the principles of System Thinking, we build simple, yet immensely powerful simulation models.

 When to use it